MauroDruwel/Micro-PIR-motion-sensor/README.md

 # WPSE353 Micro PIR motion sensor module
+This repository is based on [the product's repository](https://github.com/WhaddaMakers/Micro-PIR-motion-sensor)

 This example will print out a message and light up an LED when the sensor has detected motion using an Arduino compatible board.